It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Jason Whitlock begins his piece.

-I find one of our local stations unlistenable, so you can assume which station and which show entertain me along the highway, and you can guess which host nearly made me drive off the highway.
+I find one of our local stations unlistenable, so you can assume which station and which show entertained me along the highway, and you can guess which host nearly made me drive off the highway.

 He's still there.

-Don Fortune expressed his disinterest in needing access and information from Chiefs General Manager Scott Peoli.
+Don Fortune expressed his disinterest in needing access and information from Chiefs general manager Scott Peoli.

 Don Fortune and his trusty sidekick, Mad Jack Harry.